-I have been involved in the mediation field since 1987 as practising mediator, trainer, academic and author.
-I served as a part-time senior commissioner with the CCMA and a number of bargaining councils for many years.
-I am a certified mediator with the International Mediation Institute; the Africa Centre for Dispute Settlement; the ADR Group (UK); and CEDR (UK).
-Between 2011 and 2014 I also acted as external consultant to the World Bank Group’s Office of Mediation Services.
+Barney has been involved in the mediation field since 1987 as a practising mediator, trainer, academic and author.
+He served as a part-time senior commissioner with the CCMA and a number of bargaining councils for many years.
+Barney is a certified mediator with the International Mediation Institute; the Africa Centre for Dispute Settlement; the ADR Group (UK); and CEDR (UK).
+Between 2011 and 2014 he also acted as an external consultant to the World Bank Group’s Office of Mediation Services.

 Apart from teaching and research, Barney has been involved in the practice of mediation and conflict resolution since 1989.
 He is accredited as a mediator with Conflict Dynamics, CEDR and the International Mediation Institute.
 He continues to train, consult and teach work in the negotiation and dispute resolution fields in various parts of Europe as well as South Africa.